ekiidx/pb-cle/README.md

 # pb-cle.org
-[pb-cle.org](https://pb-cle.org) is a social media website for a local electronic dance music community (pittsburgh - cleveland).
+[pb-cle.org](https://pb-cle.org) is a social media website for a local electronic dance music community.
+Pb-Cle has historically been known as a local Pittsburgh - Cleveland electronic dance music scene, linked from [hyperreal.org](http://hyperreal.org).
 Post events, comment on photos, and upload flyers.

 ## Goals
 - Too many ads on social media nowadays, so wanted to move away from major social media sites.